LambLeeg/Ubuntu-dock-tweaker-CLI-TUI/README.md

 The goal of the project is to make it possible to tweak Ubuntu dock with no GUI app installed, all you have to do is to run the script

 ## How to use it?
-Well, you need to
+First of all, you need to
 ```
 git clone https://github.com/LambLeeg/Ubuntu-dock-tweaker-CLI-TUI.git
 ```
- from a terminal within the dirrectory you want it to be
+ from a terminal within the dirrectory you want it to be.

-## How to use it?
-Simply open the cloned folder, and write
+Now, open the cloned folder in a terminal, and write
 ```
 ./Ubuntu\'s\ Dock\ tweaks.py
 ```